vinitk29/PeopleAppReact/README.md

 Runs the build by internally calling the above command and then deploys the final bundle to github-pages site.
-This app is deployed on this site https://vinitk29.github.io/PeopleAppReact/
+This app is deployed on this site https://vinitk29.github.io/PeopleAppReact/ The new resources are automatically deployed to the above URL after every push to the main branch of this repository.

 ### `npm run storybook`